mpeeples2008/ArchNetSci/_book/04-uncertainty.md

 The function requires four pieces of information from the user:

-* net - An igraph network object.
+* `net` - An igraph network object.
 Again this is currently set up for simple networks but could easily be modified.
-* target - The name of the target node you wish to assess
+* `target` - The name of the target node you wish to assess
-* prop - The proportion of nodes you wish to retain in the test.
+* `prop` - The proportion of nodes you wish to retain in the test.
-* nsim - The number of simulations.
+* `nsim` - The number of simulations.
 The default is 1000.

-Briefly how this function works is it first determines which node number corresponds with the "target" you wish to assess and creates a sub_sample that retains that target node.
+Briefly how this function works is it first determines which node number corresponds with the `target` you wish to assess and creates a sub_sample that retains that target node.
 A subgraph is then induced (sub_net) and the metric of interest is calculated (betweenness in this case).
-The "output" object is a vector that records the specific rank order that the node in question fell in in terms of the metric in question.
+The `output` object is a vector that records the specific rank order that the node in question fell in in terms of the metric in question.

 [Use these data](data/Cibola_edgelist.csv) to follow along.